Liz Truss resists calls for earlier tax plans assessment

 Prime Minister Liz Truss is resisting calls to bring forward publication of the independent fiscal watchdog's assessment of her tax plans.

-The Treasury has confirmed the OBR's forecast will be released on 23 November, when the chancellor is due to set out further economic plans.
+The PM said she was "committed" to publishing the Office for Budget Responsibility forecast on 23 November, the same day the chancellor is due to set out further economic plans.

-Some Conservative MPs have said this should come sooner to reassure financial markets.
+Some Conservative MPs want this sooner to reassure financial markets.

 The Treasury argues it should wait until additional changes are announced.